Skip to main content

 Hardware

-Preinstalled Drivers
+Preinstalled drivers

 The vast majority of hardware on Linux is supported by driver modules included with the Linux Kernel.
 This includes things like: